Why Do People Fall?

 What can I do?

-Consult an occupational therapist for home modification recommendations individualized to your loved one.
+Consult an occupational therapist for home modification recommendations individualized to you or your loved one.

-Take a walk with your loved one to see how stable they are and report your observations to their primary care provider.
-Also, watch for changes in their strength or balance.
-Likewise, listen without assumption to any worries your loved one expresses about feeling dizzy, weak, or unsteady, and see that they get help.
+Take a walk to see how stable you or your loved one are and report your observations to a primary care provider.
+Also, watch for changes in strength or balance.
+Likewise, listen without assumption to any worries about feeling dizzy, weak, or unsteady, and get help.

-Discuss the internal risk factors with your loved one's healthcare team, such as chronic conditions, medication side effects, and cognitive impairments, and have their feet checked.
-Ask their provider about a Vitamin D supplement.
+Discuss the internal risk factors with a healthcare team, such as chronic conditions, medication side effects, and cognitive impairments, and have you or your loved one's feet checked.
+Ask a provider about a Vitamin D supplement.

-Encourage your loved one to get regular vision and hearing exams.
-Also, encourage them to stay physically active, especially in activities that strengthen leg muscles and improve balance.
+Get regular vision and hearing exams.
+Also, stay physically active, especially in activities that strengthen leg muscles and improve balance.
 Consider nighttime urine containment methods such as bed pads, briefs, and bedside commodes.
 Most falls occur at night in the bathroom or on the way to the bathroom.

 Note that a fall may be a warning sign